jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-03-When-People-Say-Love-Is-Not-Enough.md

 Scripture, however, speaks of something stronger.
 Agape.
 A love that flows from God.
 A love defined by choice, commitment, sacrifice, and truth.
 A love that cannot be shaken because it does not begin with us at all.

-When someone says “love is not enough,” they are not wrong about the pain.
+When someone says, “love is not enough,” they are not wrong about the pain.
 They are wrong about the source.

 What they often mean is:
 • The other person did not change.